RachelVeer/Engine/README.md

 If you're curious to see what I'm up to - it's best to look through the **twoparadigms** branch, as I experiment there.

 Disclaimer: I'm by no means an expert, things are inspired by both the Hazel & Kohi engine — while adding my own flavors.
-Eitherway, if you want to run the project yourself (which isn't guaranteered without a proper build system atm) feel free to recursively clone the twoparadigms branch, as it utilizes submodules.
+Eitherway, if you want to run the project yourself feel free to recursively clone the twoparadigms branch, as it utilizes submodules.
+Then run the **GenerateProjects.bat** in the *scripts* folder.